 - Panic attacks

 If you or someone you care about is addicted to a designer drug such as molly, bath salts or synthetic marijuana, it’s time to get help.
-At 12 Keys Rehab, each patient will have an individualized treatment plan customized their specific needs.
+At our designer drug addiction rehab in FL, each patient will have an individualized treatment plan customized their specific needs.
 Our caring and knowledgeable staff is dedicating to helping you overcome addiction and any mental health barriers you are facing.
 Our holistic approach to treatment is unique in the industry.
-Not only do we provide true dual diagnosis treatment, addressing the addiction and behavioral health components of recovery, we focus on the overall health and wellness of our patients.
-Call us now to start your journey to sobriety!
-866-480-4328
+Not only do we provide true dual diagnosis treatment, addressing the addiction and behavioral health components of recovery, but we also focus on the overall health and wellness of our patients.
+Call our designer drug addiction rehab center in FL now to start your journey to sobriety!
+844-551-7016

 Withdrawal symptoms after frequent and extended use of designer drugs can be painful.
-At 12 Keys Rehab, we provide onsite medically supervised detox to ensure our patients have around-the-clock care from an expert staff.
+At 12 Keys designer drug treatment in FL, we provide onsite medically supervised detox to ensure our patients have around-the-clock care from expert staff.
 We provide a safe and comfortable environment to begin the recovery process.

 Individualized Treatment Plan

 Following detox, we employ the 12 Keys Model – a multi-disciplinary, multi-track method of treating addiction.
-This model involves continuous assessment, monitoring as well as individual and group counseling, 12-Step education and behavioral therapies.
+This model involves continuous assessment, monitoring as well as individual and group counseling, 12-Step education, and behavioral therapies.
 Our treatment methods are evidence-based, which means they have been backed by science and have proven results.
-Each person comes to 12 Keys with different challenges, therefore each will have an individual plan that addresses all of their treatment needs.
+Each person comes to our designer drug treatment in FL with different challenges, therefore each will have an individual plan that addresses all of their treatment needs.
 We make sure our patients leave treatment with a solid aftercare plan to set them up for greater success when leaving treatment.
 With our proprietary JourneyPure Coaching™ app, we make it easy for patients to track daily recovery and wellness goals.

-Contact 12 Keys Rehab to learn why our comprehensive holistic recovery plan can help lead you to a life of sobriety.
+Contact 12 Keys designer drug addiction treatment center in FL to learn why our comprehensive holistic recovery plan can help lead you to a life of sobriety.
 Call today to speak with one of our friendly and knowledgeable admissions coordinators.